a-paulson/BounceBack/README.md

 ## Minimum Viable Product

-Sacked is webchat application for job seekers to hone their interview skills, interact with recruiters and discuss job hunting.
-Inspiration came from Slack, Glassdoor as well as other chat applications.
-Sacked will be built using Ruby on Rails for the backed, and React with Flux architecture for the front end.
+Sacked is webchat application for job seeker.
+It offers a chance for users to hone their interview skills, interact with recruiters and discuss job hunting.
+Inspiration came from Slack and Glassdoor.
+Sacked will be built using Ruby on Rails and React with Flux architecture.
 The minimum viable product will contain the following features:

 - [ ] Account creation and user authentication
 - [ ] Realtime chat with both direct messages, one to one chat, and channels, multiperson chat